GetStream/stream-chat-unity/README.md

 How to enable Unity's **[new Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/index.html)**?:
 1. Make sure that the UnityEngine.InputSystem package is available in the project
 2. Add **UnityEngine.InputSystem** dll reference to the **StreamChat.Unity** assembly definition asset

-## IL2CPP
-SDK runs out of the box with IL2CPP

 ## Dependencies